-- I. A Rent Repayment Order24 is an order made by the First Tier Tribunal (Property Division) requiring a landlord to repay a specified amount of rent either to the tenant or the Council.
-An application for a Rent Repayment Order can be made by the Council or the tenant, depending on how the rent was paid.
+- I. A rent repayment order24 is an order made by the First Tier Tribunal (Property Division) requiring a landlord to repay a specified amount of rent either to the tenant or the Council.
+An application for a rent repayment order can be made by the Council or the tenant, depending on how the rent was paid.
 If the tenant paid their rent themselves, then the rent must be repaid to the tenant.
 If rent was paid through Housing Benefit or through the housing element of Universal Credit, then the rent must be paid to the Council. - II.
-Rent Repayment Orders can be applied for when a range of various offences have been committed relating to the management of properties, whether or not there has been a conviction. - III.
-Where the Council is aware that a landlord has been convicted of any of the offences for which a Rent Repayment Order can be made, and the breach was committed in Sheffield, we will always consider applying for a Rent Repayment Order. - IV.
-The Council may apply for a Rent Repayment Order following conviction for an offence where we consider that there is sufficient merit with regard to factors including but not limited to: - whether the offender could reasonably have been expected to know that they were in breach of their legal responsibilities; - the likelihood of further offending by the offender; - 22.
-Housing Act 2004, Schedule 6 - 23.
-Housing Act 2004, Section 113 - 24.
-Housing Act 2004, Section 73
+Rent repayment orders can be applied for when a range of various offences have been committed relating to the management of properties, whether or not there has been a conviction. - III.
+Where the Council is aware that a landlord has been convicted of any of the offences for which a Rent Repayment order can be made, and the breach was committed in Sheffield, we will always consider applying for a Rent Repayment Order. - IV.
+The Council may apply for a Rent Repayment Order following conviction for an offence where we consider that there is sufficient merit with regard to factors including but not limited to: - whether the offender could reasonably have been expected to know that they were in breach of their legal responsibilities; - the likelihood of further offending by the offender;

+^{22.} Housing Act 2004, Schedule 6

 - the deterrent to others who may commit similar offences; - the financial circumstances of the offender; - the removal of any financial benefit the offender may have obtained as a result of committing the offence. - V. The Council may also decide to apply for a Rent Repayment Order where there has not been a conviction, but we are satisfied that an offence, for which a Rent Repayment Order can be made, has taken place and there is a reasonable prospect of the Council satisfying the tribunal beyond reasonable doubt that the offence was committed. - VI.
 In these cases, when deciding whether to apply for a Rent Repayment Order where there has not been a conviction, and when deciding how much rent we should seek to recover, our considerations will include, but not be limited to, factors such as: - the financial circumstances of the offender; - any previous action taken against the offender; - whether the offender could reasonably have been expected to know that they were in breach of their legal responsibilities; - the likelihood of further offending by the offender; - the deterrent of the order to others who may commit similar offences; - the removal of any financial benefit the offender may have obtained as a result of committing the offence; - any other aggravating factors; - the conduct of the offender and the occupier. - VII.
-Where there has been a conviction and the tenants have the right to pursue a Rent Repayment Order, the Council will consider offering them support in any application made to the Tribunal service where we consider that an application has merit, having regard to such factors as: the harm caused to the tenant, the deterrent value to the offender, and removing any financial benefit the offender may have obtained in committing the offence. - VIII.
-We will have regard to the statutory guidance issued to local authorities on applying for Rent Repayment Orders25 and any other relevant Council policy when deciding whether to apply for such an order. - IX.
-Income received from a Rent Repayment Order can be retained by the Council to further the Council's statutory functions in relation to our enforcement functions covering the private rented sector26.
+Where there has been a conviction and the tenants have the right to pursue a rent repayment order, the Council will consider offering them support in any application made to the Tribunal service where we consider that an application has merit, having regard to such factors as: the harm caused to the tenant, the deterrent value to the offender, and removing any financial value the offender may have obtained in committing the offence. - VIII.
+We will have regard to the statutory guidance issued to local authorities on applying for rent repayment orders25 and any other relevant Council policy when deciding whether to apply for a Rent Repayment Order. - IX.
+Income received from a rent repayment order can be retained by the Council to further the Council's statutory functions in relation to our enforcement functions covering the private rented sector26.